Want to quickly overcome overwhelm right now?

 From "replace remote control batteries" to "plan dad's birthday party" and "finalize proposal for client," we humans have about a hundred different things on our minds at any given moment.

-Fortunately, an effective first-step exercise to solve this is to write things down.
+Fortunately, one effective first-step exercise to solve this issue is to write things down.
 As trivial as it may seem, it has significant and scientifically-proven benefits that can turn chaos into order in the most basic sense.

 Here are eight powerful benefits of writing things down: